How to use Multilogin proxy: guide

 - Select "Multilogin"

-- Select a location by specifying the country, region, and city
+- Select a location by specifying the country

 - Set an IP rotation method: